oashour/NonlinearSchrodinger.jl/docs/src/index.md

 ```@meta
 CurrentModule = NonlinearSchrodinger
 ```
-# NLSS
+# NonlinearSchrodinger

-*A suite of tools generator for the Nonlinear Schrodinger hierarchy.*
+*A suite of tools for Nonlinear Schrodinger Equations*

-A package for studying the nonlinear Schrodinger hierarchy's numerical and analytical solutions.
-This documentation is a work in progress and is very sparse at the moment.
+`NonlinearSchrodinger.jl` is a suite of tools for solving Nonlinear Schrodinger equations via higher-order algorithms and Darboux transformations.

 ## Package Features
-The current features are currently available or are a work in progress:
+The following features are currently available:

-- Solve the cubic nonlinear Schrodinger equation numerically using a variety of symplectic and Nystrom algorithms.
+- Solving the cubic Nonlinear Schrodinger equation using a plethora of algortithms of order up to 8 (the number of algorithms available is always increasing!).
+Symplectic and Nystrom integrators are available.
+- Solving the Hirota and Sasa-Satsuma equations using a combined split-step-finite-difference approach using a few different integrators.
-- Compute the integrals of motion (energy, momentum, and particle number)
+- Computing the integrals of motion (energy, momentum, and particle number) and their errors.
-- Compute the Darboux Transformation to study complicated analytical solutions
+- Computing the Darboux Transformation to study complicated analytical solutions.
+We currently support the breather and soliton seeds for extended nonlinear Schrodinger equations of order up to 5 (including cubic NLS, Hirota, LPD, Quintic, and arbitrary combinations thereof).
+We also support the `cn` and `dn` seeds for the cubic NLS.
+- Easy [Visualization](@ref) through `Plots.jl` recipes.
+- Very simple API that allows one to compute very complicated solutions via only a few lines of code.
 Some examples can be found on the [Examples](@ref) page.
-For visualization of the solutions, see the [Visualization](@ref) page.

-See the [Index](@ref main-index) for the complete list of documented functions and types.
 ```@contents
 Pages = [
     "man/theory.md",